 What is the Baymard Institute cart abandonment rate for 2026?

-How does Baymard calculate cart abandonment?
+What methodology does Baymard use to calculate cart abandonment?

 Stop losing revenue